MISSIONS AND OUTREACH OPPORTUNITIES

 PECK ELEMENTARY

-The need for food for seniors and college students is not what we hear about in the news, but the need is just as great.
-Along with the United Women of Faith MELT is sponsoring a food/hygiene drive for Spartan Open Pantry & Martha's Table at UNCG and the Aggie Food Source at NCA&T. Find the list of needed pantry items at the Mission Cafe and here: SOP/SRG Food List.
-Donations can be dropped off at the Mission Cafe and in the drop off bin outside near the door that leads to the Fellowship Center.
+The need for food for college students is not what we hear about in the news, but the need is just as great.
+Find the list of needed pantry items at the Mission Cafe and here: SOP/SRG Food List.
+Donations can be dropped off at the Mission Cafe and in the drop off bin outside near the door that leads to the Fellowship Center and don’t forget First Food Sunday!

 HABITAT FOR HUMANITY OF GREATER GREENSBORO